nealrs/BootResume/README.md

-BootResume
+BootRésumé
 ==========

-What is BootResume?
+What is BootRésumé?
 -------------------
-Bootstrap Resume turns your boring resume into a well organized online view, highlighting skills and accomplishments.
+Bootstrap Resume turns your long winded resume into a well organized static webpage, highlighting your skills and accomplishments.

-Because it's built on Bootstrap, the template is easy to modify and is mobile-ready out of the box!
+Because it's built on Bootstrap, the template is easy to modify and mobile-ready out of the box!

-How to use BootResume
+How to use BootRésumé
 ---------------------
-Check out the <a href="http://nealrs.github.io/BootResume">live demo</a> to see it in action and fork this repo!
-BTW, <a href="http://nealshyam.com">here's mine</a>.
+Check out the <a href="http://nealrs.github.io/BootResume">live demo</a> to see BR in action and then fork this repo!
+FYI, you can find my BR <a href = "http://nealshyam.com">right here</a>.

 Contribute
 ------------